Useful heat gain when collector efficiency factor is present Solution

 Variables Used

-Molar Specific Heat Capacity at Constant Pressure - (Measured in Joule Per Kelvin Per Mole) - Molar Specific Heat Capacity at Constant Pressure, (of a gas) is the amount of heat required to raise the temperature of 1 mol of the gas by 1 °C at the constant pressure.
+Molar Specific Heat Capacity at Constant Pressure - (Measured in Joule Per Kelvin Per Mole) - The Molar Specific Heat Capacity at Constant Pressure is the amount of heat required to raise the temperature of one mole of a substance at constant pressure.

-Ambient Air Temperature - (Measured in Kelvin) - Ambient Air Temperature is the temperature of the surrounding medium.
+Ambient Air Temperature - (Measured in Kelvin) - The Ambient Air Temperature is the measure of the air temperature surrounding a solar energy system, influencing its efficiency and performance.

-Outer diameter of absorber tube - (Measured in Meter) - Outer diameter of absorber tube is the measurement of the outside edges of the tube passing through its center.
+Outer Diameter of Absorber Tube - (Measured in Meter) - The Outer Diameter of Absorber Tube is the measurement across the widest part of the tube that collects solar energy in concentrating solar collectors.

 STEP 1: Convert Input(s) to Base Unit